 This page contains important information should you decide to interact on the State of the Service website.
 If you have any further questions please contact us.

-For all APS employees wishing to engage on our page, please remember that you must abide by the APS Code of Conduct.
+For all APS employees wishing to engage on this space, please remember that you must abide by the APS Code of Conduct.
 Any interaction on this space that is deemed irrelevant, inflammatory, or disrespectful will be removed and individuals notified.

 When commenting please make sure:

 - Your comments are not inflammatory, unreasonable or obscene

 - Your comments do not bring the APS or the Commission into disrepute

 - You are civil and respectful of others and their opinions (including not impersonating anyone and not posting someone’s personal information without their permission)

 - Your behaviour is in line with relevant laws

 The purpose of this statement is to advise users of this website what information is collected and how it is used.